-In the series Sea Etchings, I search for musical nuances within the landscape.
+Sea Etchings: In the series Sea Etchings, I search for musical nuances within the landscape.
 Less concerned with a literal interpretation, the work speaks to an intangible sensation perceived about the subject matter.
-My interest lies within the metaphorical and subliminal experience of the moment by giving pause to expressions of joy, playfulness, lightness, innocence, and mystery.
-These ‘temporary etchings’ seem to reflect upon something vulnerable, they elicit the endless realm of personal association.
+Photographed over several years along the coast of Southern California, each image is a study in patience as I wait for each composition to arise of itself only to be washed away again in an instant.
+The grass and the sea alone create these 'temporary etchings' captured in their momentary and fleeting existence.
+Reminiscent of gesture drawings my interest lies within a playful experience of the moment by giving pause to expressions of joy, beauty, lightness, innocence, and mystery.

 Desert Lines: The work Desert Lines considers the presence of opposites in all things.
 Erosion has rounded and softened the rock formations displaying feminine and sensual lines.
 Soft overcomes hard as stone yields to water.